Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 The Bottom Line for Premium Builds #

-Next.js 16 doesn't change how you design immersive experiences—GSAP, Three.js, and Framer Motion still work exactly as before.
+Next.js 16 doesn't change how I design immersive experiences—GSAP, Three.js, and Framer Motion still work exactly as before.
 But it changes what's possible within performance budgets.
 A site that previously had to choose between cinematic motion and good Core Web Vitals can now have both.

-The Server Component architecture lets you ship HTML and CSS for the static shell, then layer on JavaScript-powered motion exactly where it's needed.
+The Server Component architecture lets me ship HTML and CSS for the static shell, then layer on JavaScript-powered motion exactly where it's needed.
 The result is the kind of site that wins Awwwards and converts visitors—without the performance compromises that used to come with that level of craft.

 FAQ #